HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 ### Razl Script XML

-The XML for Razl is very simple and is made up primarily of connections and operations, by combining connections with operations Razl will perform tasks on the intended Sitecore instances.
+The XML for Razl scripts is very simple and is made up of connections and operations, by combining connections with operations Razl will perform tasks on the intended Sitecore instances.
 Below is an overview of the entire Razl XML:

     <razl>
       <connection name="" readOnly ="" install="true|false">